Georgia Endovascular Logo

 Understanding Heavy Leg Causes

-At Georgia Endovascular, we see many patients with heavy legs that result from chronic venous insufficiency (CVI).
+At Georgia Endovascular, we see many patients with heavy legs that result from chronic venous insufficiency (CVI), a type of vein disease.
 This condition develops when the valves in your veins sustain damage, allowing blow to flow backward and pool in your leg veins and the surrounding tissue.
 When that happens, the veins can stretch and bulge, resulting in varicose veins.
 That extra pooling blood is a lot for your legs to carry, explaining why they may feel tired and heavy with this condition.

-While leg heaviness could be a symptom of vein disease, it could also indicate an arterial concern.
-For some people, this issue is actually a sign of Peripheral artery disease (PAD), a condition that develops when plaque builds up along the arterial walls, causing narrowing that restricts blood flow, particularly to your legs.
+While leg heaviness could be one of these symptoms of vein disease, it could also indicate an arterial concern.
+For some people, leg heaviness is actually caused by Peripheral Artery Disease (PAD), a condition that develops when plaque builds up along the arterial walls, causing narrowing that restricts blood flow, particularly to your legs.
 With less oxygenated blood reaching your legs, movement is not sufficiently supported.
 As a result, your legs may feel tired and heavy, and you may experience claudication.
-(Cramps that come on with movement and resolve with rest.)
+(These are cramps that come on with movement and resolve with rest.)
+Your legs may feel cold or numb, and your extremities could take on a blue tint.
+The pulse in your legs may be weak or completely gone, depending on the degree of disease progression.
+For that reason, we can often diagnose PAD with the Ankle Brachial Index, a test comparing the blood pressure in your arm to the blood pressure in your ankle.

 How Do I Fix My Heavy Legs?